numq/reduce-and-conquer/README.md

 #### Effect Strategies

-The `Effect.Stream` supports two execution strategies to manage how data flows are collected within the `BaseFeature`:
+The `Effect.Stream` supports two execution strategies to manage how data flows are collected within the`ReducerFeature`:

 - `Sequential`: Processes emitted commands one by one.
 It uses the standard collect mechanism, ensuring that every command from the flow is executed in the order it was received.